The Cooper Union STEM Program FAQs

 -

-Students can request letters by completing the STEM Recommendation Letter request form.
-Recommendation letters will be written from the STEM Director, with feedback from your instructor included in the letter.
+- When applying to colleges or competitive academic programs, you may request letters by completing the STEM Recommendation Letter request form.
+Recommendation letters will be written by the STEM Director, with feedback from your instructor included in the letter, or from your instructor - it's your choice!

 - When are our STEM programs?